-Marlik was one of the most significant archaeological sites of Ancient Iran, to which a wide range of elaborate, elite burial objects, made of varied media have been attributed.
+Marlik was one of the most significant archaeological sites of the ancient middle east, on the southern shore of the Caspian sea, to which a wide range of elaborate, elite burial objects, made of varied media have been attributed.
 Among those burial offerings, terracotta jugs, with slender, spindle-shaped spouts, were the most represented finds.
 Terracotta jugs, such as this fine example, might have been used as pouring vessels in everyday life and during religious celebrations.

 A Marlik Clay Jug